Images.weserv.nl is an image cache & resize proxy

 Our servers resize your image, cache it worldwide, and display it.

 - We don't support animated images (yet).

-- We do support GIF, JPEG, PNG, BMP and even transparent images!
+- We do support GIF, JPEG, PNG, BMP, XBM, WebP and other filetypes!

 - Full IPv6 support, serving dual stack, and supporting IPv6-only origin hosts.

 This can be very useful for embedding HTTP images on HTTPS websites.
 HTTPS origin hosts can be used by prefixing the hostname with ssl: